slonigiraf/whitepaper/slonigiraf/ENG.md

 ### $A$ - a student starting capital

 Our educational approach forces a tutee  to pay their tutor for skill-teaching and the issuance of a diploma, and requires the tutor to be responsible for the issued diploma by providing reimbursement when a tutee  forgets the skill certified by the diploma.
 To make this happen we need to assure that students have enough money for such economic interaction.
 As we discussed above there is a 62.9% chance that a student will spend more money during learning a skill that earn.
-For sure in rest 37.1% cases the student gets in sum the same profit as he losing in 62.9% cases, so his profit during years of learning should be near 0.
+For sure in rest 37.1% cases the student gets in sum the same profit as he losing in 62.9% cases, so their profit during years of learning should be near 0.
 But what if the student has a bad luck and all skills that he studies he is playing roles that lead to losing money?
 In such case he will start to pay for an education while we still suppose that the education should be a free resource for any person in on the Earth.
 To solve this problem we need to provide each student at the beginning of such approach enough money to prevent bankruptcy happening at all.

 The probability to get back luck studying the first skill is a 0.629.
 Thus if our target audience is 1,966,096,793 people than $0.629 * 1,966,096,793 = 1,236,730,563$ of them will face it.
 The sequence of 2 bad luck cases starting at the beginning of our approach implementation will affect 0.629 part of 1,236,730,563 that is $0.629 * 1,236,730,563 = 777,938,548$ people and so on (see appendix 1, for all values calculations).
 About 19 million people will face with a sequence of 10 bad lucks learning first 10 skills.